 Richard Manski, DDS, MBA, PhD, is a professor and chair of Dental Public Health at the University of Maryland School of Dentistry.
 As the chair of Dental Public Health, he manages and provides oversight for a team of faculty and staff, educators, and researchers.

 Disciplines of interest and areas of responsibility include public health, research methods, statistics, education, practice management, the school’s externship program, and the Samuel D. Harris National Museum of Dentistry (NMD).
-Manski is also responsible for and manages a multi-institutional, multidisciplinary, and international team of researchers.
-Together they study the effects on dental utilization patterns associated with changes in dental coverage and changes in retirement status among older Americans.
+Manski also is responsible for and manages a multi-institutional, multidisciplinary, and international team of researchers that studies the effects on dental utilization patterns associated with changes in dental coverage and changes in retirement status among older Americans.